juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 ### 2. Website
 - Open `test.py` file and change the paths of three files:

-     - line 12: change the path of file `VGG19.h5`
+     - line 12: change the path of file `VGG19.h5` to where you save the file

-     - line 53: change the path of the folder `data` to the directory where you save the folder
+     - line 53: change the path of the folder `data` to where you save the folder

             i.
 If the folder did not exist then create a new empty folder with the name of "data"